 Bareback videos enjoy more popularity across quantiles.
 Each panel of the quantile regression process for the log viewcount model represents the vector-valued functions for each regression coefficient among the subsample of videos differentiated by bareback categorization.
 Y-axes are model coefficient values, X-axes are τ.
 Grey bands indicate the 95% confidence band estimates for quantile values.
 Solid red lines are value means, with their associated confidence interval depicted by dashed red lines.
 Note the differing y-axes.
 As a general trend, videos categorized as bareback are more popular than their non-bareback counterparts as measured by yearly log quantile viewcount.
 A pronouced V-shape in the total slope coefficient values is evident, indicative of both the utility of the splined upload year term and potential residual bias in the sampling methodology.

-An examination of the all of the distinct quantile regression solutions for this model demonstrates a similar trend between bareback categorization and upload year and their effect on view counts, though the scale of these effects vary by categorization.
+An examination of the all of the distinct quantile regression solutions for this model demonstrates a similar trend between bareback categorization and upload year and their effect on view counts, though the scale of these effects varies by categorization.
 Both bareback and non-bareback videos have a similar median intercept view count coefficient, though the range is larger for bareback videos (2 - 6 vs. 2.5 to 5.5).
 For both bareback and non-bareback videos, as τ increases the coefficient effect decreases, crossing the origin at $$ 0.25 for both videos.
-The strength of these changes are most dramatic for bareback videos--at median view count, upload year reduces log median view count by .1 for each year after 2010, which non-bareback videos do not reach until the upper quartile, beginning at τ = 0.6 and hovering around this value for the higher quantiles.
+The strength of these changes is most dramatic for bareback videos--at median view count, upload year reduces log median view count by .1 for each year after 2010, which non-bareback videos do not reach until the upper quartile, beginning at τ = 0.6 and hovering around this value for the higher quantiles.
 The quantile process demonstrates two important temporal trends for videos uploaded from 2010 to 2014: 1) the overall trend was a gradual decline in log yearly quantile view count over time for both categorizations of videos, and 2) the more popular videos categorized as bareback (τ≥ 0.5) are less likely to have been uploaded before the cutoff determined by Truvada's approval.

 The interaction term, a dummy variable for videos posted after the cutoff multiplied by upload year, flips model coefficient slopes about the origin for videos uploaded within the past 3 years.
 For bareback categorized videos, however, the coefficient strength is as much as doubled in the upper quantiles.
 Non-bareback videos plateau at the 60-70th percentile of videos by popularity, while the coefficient strength continues to increase in a roughly linear fashion for bareback videos until reaching an inflection point at τ = 0.7.
 In comparison with the magnitude of the opposing values of the uninteracted upload year variable for equal τ at quantiles greater than 0.6, the net change in overall slope after the cutoff point is still in the negative direction.
 For the majority of the quantile distribution, however, net slope is in the positive direction, indicating a gradual increase in popularity of videos over time across all but the most popular bareback videos.
 A similar phenomenon is witnessed among non-bareback videos for the same τ range, though the magnitude of the effect is not as great--bareback categorized videos remain more popular overall.
 Despite this, inference from the quantile process demonstrates an unsplined linear quantile model or linear regression on the mean would have poorly captured trends in view counts across the sample.